Eagle Plains Resources (CVE:EPL) Stock Price Passes Above 50 Day Moving Average of $0.18

-Eagle Plains Resources Ltd. (CVE:EPL – Get Rating)’s stock price crossed above its 50-day moving average during trading on Thursday .
+Shares of Eagle Plains Resources Ltd. (CVE:EPL – Get Rating) passed above its 50-day moving average during trading on Thursday .
 The stock has a 50-day moving average of C$0.18 and traded as high as C$0.18.
-Eagle Plains Resources shares last traded at C$0.18, with a volume of 34,000 shares.
+Eagle Plains Resources shares last traded at C$0.18, with a volume of 34,000 shares changing hands.

-In related news, Director Charles Claude Downie acquired 260,000 shares of Eagle Plains Resources stock in a transaction dated Monday, January 17th.
-The stock was acquired at an average price of C$0.15 per share, for a total transaction of C$39,000.00.
-Following the transaction, the director now owns 1,069,750 shares of the company’s stock, valued at C$160,462.50.
-Insiders have bought a total of 290,000 shares of company stock valued at $44,050 in the last 90 days.
+In other Eagle Plains Resources news, Director Charles Claude Downie purchased 260,000 shares of Eagle Plains Resources stock in a transaction that occurred on Monday, January 17th.
+The stock was purchased at an average price of C$0.15 per share, for a total transaction of C$39,000.00.
+Following the transaction, the director now directly owns 1,069,750 shares in the company, valued at C$160,462.50.
+In the last quarter, insiders purchased 290,000 shares of company stock valued at $44,050.

 Eagle Plains Resources Ltd., a junior resource company, acquires, explores for, and develops mineral resource properties in Western Canada.
 It explores for gold, silver, uranium, copper, molybdenum, graphite, lead, zinc, gypsum, and rare earth and industrial mineral projects in British Columbia, Yukon, the Northwest Territories, and Saskatchewan.